-The fortress belonged to the Feud of Vernio first under the Alberti Counts and later under the Bardi, well-known Florentine merchants.
-The castle was originally a vast, well-structured building with strong defenses, but these last were destroyed in a series of battles that afflicted Vernio in the 14th and 15th centuries.
+The fortress belonged to the Fief of Vernio, first under the Alberti Counts and later under the Bardi, a family of well-known Florentine merchants.
+The castle was originally a vast, well-structured building with strong defences.
+These defences, however, were destroyed in a series of battles that afflicted Vernio in the 14th and 15th centuries.

 The Fortress is private and has recently undergone significant restoration.
-Arrangements must be made with the owners for visits.
+Arrangements for visits must be made directly with the owners.